 Is it necessary to add a voltage reducer to your golf cart?

-A voltage reducer will be required to solve this problem by uniformly discharging and relaying voltage from all of the golf cart’s batteries on the golf course.
+To solve this problem, you will need a voltage reducer that uniformly discharges and relays voltage from all of the golf cart’s batteries on the golf course.
 This relay will create a safe and secure power supply capable of continuing to power 12-volt accessories while maintaining the golf cart’s performance.
 This are the right Voltage Reducer for Your Golf Cart and light kits:

 Power Supply Configuration Voltage Reducer Needed